 Security Resources

-ITS has received multiple reports regarding circulation of emails about “Note”.
+ITS has received multiple reports regarding circulation of emails with out-of-the-ordinary subject lines, such as “Piano Giveaways," "Tool Giveaways” or emails that ask for gift cards, encourage you to open an attachment or click on a link.
 These are phishing attempts.
 Phishing is an attempt to get personal and sensitive information from you via emails.

 Wilkes University’s Information Technology Services will never request passwords or personal information via email.